Streamline your course page

 Use 'one section per page'

 The most popular course formats, Topics and Weekly, can become overwhelming if you have a large number of sections.
 The course layout option “show one section per page” allows learners to focus on just the section they need at that time.
 Easy access to items and other sections is available from the Course index on the left.

 (Note: Text in Labels or in activity descriptions set to display directly on the course page are not shown in the Course index menu.
 Also, browser text search (Ctrl-F) scans the currently open course section, and not all the sections.
 For a deeper text search of course contents users may need to turn to the Global search at the top of the page (if enabled by the administrator).
 For best results, use a unique keyword in your initial search, then on the Global search results page change the Courses filter from "All courses" or "Everywhere you can access" to the relevant course name, and repeat the search.)

 Another way to declutter your course is to only show learners what they need to do at a particular time.
 Restrict access allows you to for example, display the first week or topic and make other sections visible once an activity has been completed or a certain date has passed.
 Contributed plugins such as the Restriction by other section completion are also available.

 Explore other course formats

-The Collapsed topics course format is specifically designed to reduce the “scroll of death”.
-Another, Tiles format, displays the course topics in a grid rather than a list.
+The Collapsed topics course format is specifically designed to reduce the “scroll of death” in a similar way to the standard collapsible sections in Moodle 4+.
 The Moodle plugins directory has a number of formats you might like to investigate, making sure they are compatible with your version of Moodle.